-e& is true to its mission and core values, and senior Management has created an environment in which everyone is encouraged to say and do the right thing.
-In our effort to reinforce and embed a culture of compliance across the Group, e& strives to ensure that all staff, outsourced providers and contracting parties adhere to the Company's policies, processes and procedures.
-We have achieved this through our commitment to maintain a culture of compliance at the middle and the top, the provision of information and training, ensuring alignment with enterprise risk management, incentivizing ethical behaviour, and deploying technology to manage scalability and reliability of processes.
+e& is true to its mission and core values, and senior Management has created an environment in which The global whistleblowing process affords staff the everyone is encouraged to say and do the right thing.
+In our effort to reinforce and embed a culture of compliance opportunity, in confidence and without fear of retaliation, across the Group, e& strives to ensure that all staff, the ability to raise concerns and receive feedback.
+The outsourced providers and contracting parties adhere to the process promotes openness in the workplace and encourages employees to report instances of unethical Company's policies, processes and procedures.
+We have achieved this through our commitment to maintain a culture behaviour, actual or suspected fraud and violation of the of compliance at the middle and the top, the provision of Group's policies, processes and any applicable laws and information and training, ensuring alignment with enterprise regulations. risk management, incentivizing ethical behaviour, and deploying technology to manage scalability and reliability of The information that is received during this process is processes. recorded and then categorised according to the type